trapeze-bell-peter/hamiltonian_comp/README.md

 Ruby is interpreted.
 Part of Ruby's power comes from the fact that it is a strongly typed, but dynamically type checked language.
-The downside to this approach is that the language is quite slow.
+The downside to this approach is that the language is slow.
+In this benchmark its four times slower than Crystal and Elixir, and five times slower than Java.
 Also, to make the language thread-safe, the Ruby standard interpreter has the global interpreter lock which ensures only one thread executes at a time, even when running on a multi-core machine.